 Two Sides of the Accountability Coin

 Some companies think accountability is only about administering progressive discipline.
-They emphasize only negative consequences that result from a failure to meet standards of performance.
+They emphasize only negative consequences resulting from a failure to meet performance standards.
 In reality, an effective accountability program is characterized by a balanced administration of consequences appropriate to the level of performance.
 So, what form should those consequences take?
 Let’s take a look at the consequences that might result from two categories of employee behavior:

-Bottom line: In an effective accountability program, recognition is given often and reprimands are rare because employees are performing above and beyond minimum standards.
+Bottom line: In an effective accountability program, recognition is often given and reprimands are rare because employees perform above and beyond minimum standards.

 Meet Your Own Obligations

-It’s critical to understand before administering progressive discipline supervisors should first evaluate (make a judgment about) how well they, themselves, have fulfilled their own obligations to employees.
-This is important to make sure they are displaying effective supervision and justified in administering corrective actions.
+It’s critical to understand before administering progressive discipline that supervisors should first evaluate (make a judgment about) how well they, themselves, have fulfilled their own obligations to employees.
+This is important to ensure they display effective supervision and justify administering corrective actions.

-1. Supervision: Have I provided adequate safety oversight?
+Have I provided adequate safety oversight?
 I’m not stuck in my office all day.
-I’m overseeing their work regularly so that I’m able to “catch” unsafe behaviors and hazardous conditions before they cause an injury.
+I oversee their work regularly so that I can “catch” unsafe behaviors and hazardous conditions before they cause an injury.

-4. Resources: Have I provided the tools, equipment, PPE, fall protection and other resources to do that job safely?
-Tools, equipment, machinery, PPE, etc. always in good working order.
+Have I provided the tools, equipment, PPE, fall protection, and other resources to do that job safely?
+Tools, equipment, machinery, PPE, etc., are always in good working order.

-5. Support: Have I provided adequate psychosocial support that promotes working safe?
+Have I provided adequate psychosocial support that promotes working safely?

-If you cannot honestly answer “yes” to each question, it’s probably more appropriate to apologize to the employee for failing to meet one or more obligations, and make a commitment to meet those obligations in the future.
+Suppose supervisors can honestly answer “yes” to each of the above questions.
+In that case, they are demonstrating effective leadership, and it may be appropriate to administer discipline because they have first fulfilled their supervisor’s obligations.
+However, other safety management system weaknesses may exist that make discipline unjustified.
+Suppose you cannot honestly answer “yes” to each question.
+In that case, it’s probably more appropriate to apologize to the employee for failing to meet one or more obligations and make a commitment to meet them in the future.
 That may be hard to do, but it’s the right leadership response.